 They say the word ‘Fear’ can stand for two things: ‘Forget Everything And Run’ or ‘Face Everything And Rise’.

-There’s no silver bullet to achieving this.
+There’s no one silver bullet to achieving this.
 Instead we need to strengthen our abilities at seven key skills:

 If fear is keeping us stuck again today, we need to remember this and step up again.